LsHallo/advanced-electric/README.md

 2. the entity
 3. the technology
 4. the description of the technology
-5. Mod settings and their description
+5. the mod settings and their description

 The file needs to be called locale.cfg and placed in "**Advanced-Electric-Revamped-v16/locale/[locale-shorthand] (e.g.: en, de, nl, ...)**"
 `e.g: Advanced-Electric-Revamped-v16/locale/it/locale.cfg`.